canadianavenger/ca-imageio/README.md

   - `src/tga/tga_save.c`: code for saving paletted TGA images (up to 256 colour, not-compressed)
   - `src/tga/tga_priv.h`: private header containing the TGA specific structures and defines

-Note: PNG support is by way of [libpng](http://www.libpng.org), which also depends on [zlib](http://www.zlib.net/).
-Both of these libraries must be installed to build with PNG support, otherwise the library will not include PNG support. (if linking to a binary version of this library, libpng and zlib are not required)
+**Note**: PNG support is by way of [libpng](http://www.libpng.org), which also depends on [zlib](http://www.zlib.net/).
+Both of these libraries must be installed to build with PNG support, otherwise the library will not include PNG support. (if linking to a binary version of this library built with PNG support, libpng and zlib are not required)

 ### Test Code
 - `test/rawio.h`: types, macros, and function declarations for saving and loading raw ca-image images